MohamedAliMerali/React-18---Code-with-mosh/01 - Building components.md

 1. What is the difference between 'fragmaent' and '<>'
 2.  in the event video, why did we get the type error when changed the function from the inline arrow function to handleClick function???

+# Additional:

+## Derived State

+Also sometimes known as "computed state" is when we derive a value for a variable upon re-render from some other state.
+This is best demonstrated with an example.

+## Controlled Component

+- **def-1:** A controlled component is one where the data(typically input form data), is handled by the React state mechanism.
+Rather than allowing the DOM to manage this data, React takes charge, ensuring that data handling and changes are consistent with the React paradigm.

+- **def-2:** React’s Controlled Components manage form data via component state, receiving values through props and updating through callbacks like onChange.
+The parent component maintains the state, passing updated values as props to the controlled component.
+Form elements, whether typed (e.g., textarea, input) or selected (e.g., radio buttons, checkboxes), trigger state updates through functions on change.

+- **Easy def:** A controlled component in React is a form element (like an input, textarea, or select) whose value is controlled by React's state.
+The component's internal state is fully managed by the React component, and any changes to the input field are reflected in the component's state, making React the single source of truth.

+# Stateful vs Stateless component

+Stateful components manage the application state, handle data fetching, and facilitate user interactions, while stateless components focus on presenting the data and ensuring a consistent UI experience, in other words it represents a UI element without any internal state management.
+This separation of concerns promotes code reusability, maintainability, and scalability.